inLeagueLLC/wkhtmltopdf/README.md

 https://github.com/MotorsportReg/docker-wkhtmltopdf-service

 All this module does is provide a friendly interface to the API for that service. **This module does not contain the wkhtmltopdf utility or do any conversion by itself**.
 You must be running wkhtmltopdf as a service for this module to do any good.

+## A note on wkhtmltopdf (it's obsolete)

+The [wkhtmltopdf library](https://github.com/wkhtmltopdf/wkhtmltopdf) is deprecated due to its reliance on the QT rendering library.
+The only way that wkhtmltopdf should ever be used is in an isolated web service with no access to the Internet.
+There are newer HTML to PDF services out there.
+This library is strictly for apps that rely on the 'it just works' aspect of wkhtmltopdf.

+### So why does this module exist?

+This module just wraps a web service that expects HTML and produces a PDF.
+It could very easily wrap a different web service aside from wkhtmlpdf.
+PRs accepted!

 ### Inspiration
 While Coldbox's `renderData()` convention makes it very easy to convert anything to PDF (or JSON, XML, or HTML), you're at the mercy of the application engine's PDF library -- and you have to include the PDF extension in your deployment (for Lucee) or the Adobe PDF Service (for ACF).